cnerg/cnerg.github.com/source/index.rst

 News
 -----
 * **March 29, 2016** `Robert Carlsen <people/carlsen.html>`_ defended his PhD
-  dissertation, highligting contributions in nuclear fuel cycle optimization and the concept of hedging strategies for nuclear technology deployment.
+  dissertation, highlighting contributions in nuclear fuel cycle optimization and the concept of hedging strategies for nuclear technology deployment.

 * **March, 2016** `Elliott Biondo <people/biondo.html>`_ is the lead author on